K Locus (Dominant Black), Agouti Expression Locus, Dominant Black Coat Color, K Locus, KB Locus, ky Locu

-A mutation in K Locus (CBD103 gene) known as the K-KB allele allows production of black pigment (eumelanin) by preventing A Locus expression which would normally block production of black pigment.
-The naturally occurring version of the K Locus gene lacking a mutation normally functions to allow for A Locus gene expression which inhibits black pigment synthesis.
-The K-KB mutation is referred to as dominant which means only one copy of KB is required to inhibit A Locus gene expression and result in a black coat coloring commonly referred to as “Dominant Black”.
-Dogs with one or two copies of K-KB will not express A Locus coat colors (sable/fawn, tricolor, black and tan, or tan points) and their coat color will be solid in pigmented areas with the final coat color determined by the E and B Loci.
-Dogs that test “Clear” for the K-KB mutation allows A Locus gene expression and can produce puppies with sable/fawn, tricolor, or tan points depending on the mutations present at the A locus.
+A mutation in K Locus (CBD103 gene) known as the K-KB allele allows the production of black pigment (eumelanin) by preventing A Locus expression which would normally block the production of black pigment.
+The naturally occurring version of the K Locus gene that lacks a mutation normally functions to allow for A Locus gene expression which inhibits black pigment synthesis.
+The K-KB mutation is referred to as dominant which means only one copy of the mutation is required to inhibit A Locus gene expression and result in a black coat coloring commonly referred to as “Dominant Black”.
+Dogs with one or two copies of the mutation will not express A Locus coat colors (sable/fawn, tricolor, black and tan, or tan points) and their coat color will be solid in pigmented areas with the final coat color determined by the E and B Loci.
+Dogs that test “Clear” for the K-KB mutation allow A Locus gene expression and can produce puppies with sable/fawn, tricolor, or tan points depending on the mutations present at the A locus.

 These dogs have two copies of the normal K Locus gene, which allows for A Locus expression and can result in a variety of coat colors including sable/fawn, tricolor, tan points, black or brown.
 The coat color for dogs with a normal K Locus gene is dependent on its genotype at the E, A and B Loci and they will not pass the K-KB mutation to their offspring.

 These dogs have one copy of the normal gene and one copy of the K-KB mutation that leads to black coloring in pigmented areas of the dog.
 They can have a black-based coat and will, if bred, pass the mutation to 50% of its offspring, on average.
 This dog’s coat color is also dependent on its genotypes at the E and B Loci.